drmDev/drmDev.github.io/hobbies.md

 ## <i class="fas fa-dice"></i> Board Games

 Board games and tabletop games have evolved far beyond the classics like Monopoly, Clue, and Scrabble.
-Twice a month, I host a game night with close friends to explore modern games that bring new strategies and experiences.
+Twice a month, I host a game night with close friends to explore modern games together.

 ### Explore Board Games
 Use the filters below to find board games based on players and game type.